Buying a property with our help.

 Mortgage/loan application + small fee

 If you’re working with our partner Charles Louis… you’ll be processing an application for borrowings.
-There is often a small loan application fee which has to be paid at this stage.
+There is often a loan application fee which has to be paid at this stage.
+You will be told in advance what any fees might be.

 Lawyers get involved: Conveyancing.